Esri/arcgis-maps-sdk-dotnet-samples/src/Android/readme.md

 ## Security

-* [Authenticate with OAuth](Xamarin.Android/Samples/Security/OAuth/readme.md) - This sample demonstrates how to authenticate with ArcGIS Online (or your own portal) using OAuth2 to access secured resources (such as private web maps or layers).
-Accessing secured items requires a login on the portal that hosts them (an ArcGIS Online account, for example).
+* [Authenticate with OAuth](Xamarin.Android/Samples/Security/OAuth/readme.md) - Authenticate with ArcGIS Online (or your own portal) using OAuth2 to access secured resources (such as private web maps or layers).
 * [ArcGIS token challenge](Xamarin.Android/Samples/Security/TokenSecuredChallenge/readme.md) - This sample demonstrates how to prompt the user for a username and password to authenticate with ArcGIS Server to access an ArcGIS token-secured service.
 Accessing secured services requires a login that's been defined on the server.

 ## Symbology